lash2x/MILLIES_MEME-TOKEN/whitepapers.md

 🎯 **Verify all claims** by examining our open-source code
 🎯 **Consult professionals** for financial or legal advice

 ### We make no promises or guarantees regarding performance, success, or financial outcomes.
 This project is experimental and may change at any time without notice.
 There are no fixed plans or obligations beyond what circumstances allow.
-We do not claim this will “blow up” or succeed in anyway.
+We do not claim this will "blow up" or succeed in anyway.
 Nor do we promise to deliver any specific results.
 Participation is entirely at your own risk.
 This is not financial advice.
 Conditions within the cryptocurrency space can change quickly and without warning.

 ## 🌟 Community & Resources